symfony-cmf/routing-bundle/README.md

 The RoutingBundle enables the
 [CMF Routing component](https://github.com/symfony-cmf/Routing)
-as a Symfony2 bundle.
+as a Symfony bundle.
 It provides route documents for Doctrine PHPCR-ODM and a controller for redirection routes.